ipitio/backage/README.md

 ### Database

-Imagine an ever-growing lawn increasingly covered less than π/2 rad at a time.
-It can be found under the [latest release](https://github.com/ipitio/backage/releases/latest).
+Up to the most recent 2GB (compressed) of data.
+It, along with any older data, can be found under the [latest release](https://github.com/ipitio/backage/releases/latest).

 #### Packages

-The general stats for all packages.
+The general data for all packages.

 <details>